Ernesto-S/mastering-the-coding-interview/4_Data_Structures/Stacks_and_Queues/DS_Stacks_and_Queues.md

 |  peek   | O(1) |

 Example of use:
-- line to a roller coaster
+- Think of a line to a roller coaster.
+The people queue in line but the first one in line goes first
 - anything with a wait list
 - Ride share apps
 - Using printers